cncf/toc/reviews/2022-curiefense-annual.md

   deprecation process for major features and services.

-- The curiefense-helm code has been split into its own project, providing more focus, clarity, and esae of navigation.
+- The curiefense-helm code has been split into its own project, providing more focus, clarity, and ease of navigation.

 - CI stabilization was a major focus for the team.
-During this period the team focused on creating an e2e environment that would match a real produciton environment at a smaller scale.
+During this period the team focused on creating an e2e environment that would match a real production environment at a smaller scale.

 ## What are the current goals of the project?
 For example, are you working on major new features?
 Or are you concentrating on adoption or documentation?